New to SAGE in 2019.

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online.

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
-The Journal of Current Chinese Affairs utilizes a double-blind peer review process in which the reviewer and author’s names and information are withheld from the other.
+The Journal of Current Chinese Affairs utilizes a double-anonymize peer review process in which the reviewer and author’s names and information are withheld from the other.
 Please make sure that the manuscript and possible supplemental files are fully anonymized upon submission.
 All manuscripts are reviewed as rapidly as possible, while maintaining rigor.
 Reviewers make comments to the author and recommendations to the editorial team, who then make the final decision.

 The Journal of Current Chinese Affairs uses the following criteria for evaluation purposes: